President promotes 86 senior police officers

 Freeman Razemba Crime Reporter

-President Mnangagwa has with immediate effected promoted 86 senior Zimbabwe Republic Police officers to ranks of Commissioner, Assistant Commissioner and Chief Superintendent.
+President Mnangagwa has promoted with immediate effect 86 senior Zimbabwe Republic Police (ZRP) officers to ranks ranging between Chief Superintendent and Commissioner.

-Seventeen were promoted from the rank of Assistant Commissioner to that of Commissioner, while 28 have been promoted from the rank of Chief Superintendent to that of Assistant Commissioner.
+Of the 86, 17 were promoted to the rank of commissioner from assistant commissioner, 28 to the rank of assistant commissioner from chief superintendent, while 41 others to the rank of chief superintendent from superintendent.

-Forty-one others were promoted from the rank of Superintendent to that of Chief Superintendent.

-The 28 who were promoted to Assistant Commissioner are Phuti Plaxcedis, Kapasura Phanuel, Chinyunyu Zebediah, Singende Matilda, Mbira Plaxedes, Gomo Gajiwett, Mahala Maggie, Chitombi Rudo, Moyo Madlenkosi, Chokoto Chinyaka, Nzara Benjamin, Myambo Norest Henry, Mutize Zakaria, Mbedzi Richard and Hita Walter Gadzirai.
+The 28 who were promoted to Assistant Commissioner are Phuti Plaxedis, Kapasura Phanuel, Chinyunyu Zebediah, Singende Matilda, Mbira Plaxedes, Gomo Gajiweti, Mahala Maggie, Chitombi Rudo, Moyo Madlenkosi, Chokoto Chinyaka, Nzara Benjamin, Myambo Norest Henry, Mutize Zakaria, Mbedzi Richard and Hita Walter Gadzirai.

 Others are Sithole Caleb, Gumpo Tambudzai, Muchada Elliot, deputy national police spokesperson Chishaka Blessmore, Masimba Enoch, Mahonde Helena, Chinyani Bruce, Makiwa Howard, Paradzayi Tsitsidzashe Letwin, Chikowore Arista, Sibanda Abigail and Hambira Naison.